So, what is a sales strategy really?

 - “It’s just a fad.”

-- “Your product doesn’t work with our current set-up.”
+- “Your product or service doesn’t work with our current set-up.”

 - “Your product sounds great, but I’m too swamped right now.”